helidon-io/helidon/docs/se/reactive-messaging.md

 ###### Explicit Config for Messaging Connector

 An explicit config for channel’s publisher is possible with `Channel.Builder#publisherConfig(Config config)` and for a subscriber with the `Channel.Builder#subscriberConfig(Config config)`.
-The supplied [Helidon Config][helidon-config] is merged with the mandatory attributes and any implicit configuration found.
+The supplied [Helidon Config](config/introduction.md) is merged with the mandatory attributes and any implicit configuration found.
 The resulting configuration is then served to the Connector.

 Example consuming from Kafka connector with explicit config: